-One of the alcoholic drinks of choice in the Congo is Lumumba cocktail which is made with Brandy or Cognac and chocolate milk and its drunk hot or cold and it is favoured by some for the milk moustaches that it gives.
+Lumumba cocktail is the Congo’s alcoholic drinks of choice and it is made with Brandy or Cognac and chocolate milk.
+It’s drunk hot or cold and it is favoured by some for the milk moustaches that it gives.
 It is named after the Congolese Politician Patrice Émery Lumumba who after being ousted from power was allegedly killed by a joint plot by UK and USA secret forces – seems a high price to pay in order to get a cocktail named after you.

 Ingredients – For the chocolate milk